 The Amazon dolphin lives in the quiet side arms of the great rivers in the Amazon basin.
 The pink river dolphin is almost blind and catches its prey fish via echolocation.
 The Amazon dolphin is called "Boto" by the locals.
 From Manaus one can make day trips to the dolphins, which are attracted with fish in shallow waters .
 You can go into the water to swim with the dolphins.
 Various operators organize "Boto tours" from Manaus to the pink river dolphins.

 Formerly many native tribes lived far away from civilization in the Amazon Basin.
 Today there are only a few tribes that live in the jungle as they did 1,000 years ago.
 Most native born people of the amazonas prefer to wear t-shirts and shorts instead of traditional clothing.
 If you want to see traditional "Indians" you should visit a tourist village.
-Here you are allowed to photograph every "Indian".
-From Manaus you can take a day trip to an Indian village.
+Here you are allowed to photograph the indigenous people.
+From Manaus you can take a day trip to a village of native tribes.
 Ask at the hotel reception for a good tour operator.

 At the Rio Urubui there are numerous waterfalls that flow over rocks in the jungle and have created pools for swimming.
 The most famous waterfall at Urubui is the "Cachoeira de Iracema" near the village of Presidente Figueiredo.
 The town of Presidente Figueiredo is about 120 km to the north of Manaus.